-It is the policy and practice of DePauw University to provide reasonable accommodations for students with properly documented disabilities.
-Written notification from Student Accessibility Services is required.
-If you are eligible to receive an accommodation and would like to request it for this course, please contact Student Accessibility Services.
+It is the policy and practice of DePauw University to strive to support the student experience and to provide reasonable accommodations for students with properly documented disabilities.
+If you are eligible to receive an accommodation and would like to request it for this course, please contact student disability services.
 Allow one-week advance notice to ensure enough time for reasonable accommodations to be made.
-Otherwise, it is not guaranteed that the accommodation can be provided on a timely basis.
 Accommodations are not retroactive.
-Students who have questions about Student Accessibility Services or who have, or think they may have, a disability (psychiatric, attentional, learning, vision, hearing, physical, medical, etc.) are invited to contact Student Accessibility Services for a confidential discussion in Union Building Suite 208 or by phone at 658-6267.
+Students who have questions about student accessibility services or who have, or think they may have, a disability (psychiatric, attentional, learning, vision, hearing, physical, medical, etc.) are invited to visit student accessibility services to schedule an appointment.